racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Overview/Home/Components.md

 [component]: #/Components/Home

-# PyLabs Components
+# Pylabs Components

-PyLabs is built with a set of components, each having its specific task.
+Pylabs is built with a set of components, each having its specific task.
 Below you find an overview of these components with a concise description of their functionality.
 More details about the components can be found in the [Components chapter][component].

 ## Agent